Splitting fields and general differential Galois theory: Connection with differential algebraic varieties

-Then the algebra $B_1$ is isomorphic to $B_2$, this isomorphism can be extended to the isomorphism of its fraction fields $F_1$ and $F_2$.
-From statement~\ref{FiniteConstr} the field $\overline{K}$ is constructed over $F_1$ and $F_2$ and coincides with their differential closure.
-Therefore from corollary~\ref{DCFuniversUnique} this isomorphism can be extended to an automorphism $g$ of the field $\overline{K}$.
-From the definition of $g$ it follows that $\xi_2=g\circ\xi_1$. \end{proof}
+then the differential algebra $B_1$ is isomorphic to $B_2$, and this isomorphism extends to their fields of fractions $F_1$ and $F_2$, respectively.
+By Proposition~\ref{FiniteConstr} the field $\overline{K}$ is constructed over $F_1$ and $F_2$ and coincides with their differential closure.
+Consequently, by Corollary~\ref{DCFuniversUnique} of the uniqueness theorem this isomorphism can be extended to a differential automorphism $g$ of the field $\overline{K}$.
+By construction it satisfies the property $\xi_2=g\circ\xi_1$, which completes the proof. \end{proof}

+Theorem~\ref{Variety} indicates a connection between a differential algebraic variety and the set of locally closed points of the differential spectrum.
+In the study of algebraic varieties by the methods of scheme theory it is very important that the properties of the spectrum are in a sense related to the properties of the variety.
+This theorem asserts that a similar relation also exists in the case of differential algebraic varieties.
+Thus, it is possible to transfer geometric results on the differential spectrum to the case of differential algebraic varieties.